 Judith Schifter Alter, Ph.D. is a licensed clinical psychologist and psychoanalyst with a clinical practice in Bethesda, Maryland.
 She works with individuals, couples and families.
 She is a member of the Contemporary Freudian Society.
 Dr. Alter has over 15 years of international and local community outreach experience with underserved and at-risk children and their families.

-Bonnie Asnes, LCSW is a psychotherapist/psychoanalyst and a Training and Supervising Analyst of the Contemporary Freudian Society (CFS).
+Bonnie Asnes, LCSW, Northern New Jersey Coordinator of the SPRING Project, is a psychotherapist/psychoanalyst and a Training and Supervising Analyst of the Contemporary Freudian Society (CFS).
 She has taught in the Institute of CFS’s Psychotherapy Program.
 Her clinical experience includes leading groups of mothers and mother-infant groups in a nursery school setting.
 She maintains a private practice in Englewood, New Jersey and on the Upper East Side of Manhattan where she sees adult patients in psychoanalysis and psychotherapy as well as adolescents and young children.
 She also provides parent guidance and works with parent-child pairs and with couples.

 McKenzie Casad, LCSW is a licensed clinical social worker with a clinical practice in Richmond, Virginia.
 She is an advanced psychoanalytic candidate with the PTI of the Contemporary Freudian Society.
 She has an expertise in individual psychotherapy working with adults and mothers and infants.
 She is a co-coordinator of Postpartum Support Virginia and has completed PSI’s Perinatal Mood Disorders Certificate Program.